trevorl816/home-network-vlan-setup/README.md

 Assign Interfaces

 	1. Navigate to Interfaces > Assignments.
-	2. You will see the newly created VLAN interfaces.
-Click the + button to assign each VLAN.
+	2. Click the + button to assign VLANS
-	3. Configure each VLAN interface:
+	3. Configure each VLAN interface with the following settings:
 	•	Enable the interface.
 	•	IPv4 Configuration Type: Static IPv4
 	•	IP Address: